About and Frequent Asked Questions

 Can I run a LocalRoot Server behind a firewall or NATed?

-You can certainly run it in these scenerios, but to get the benefit of the update notifications, you'll need to allow incoming DNS notifies through and to the system that localroot is running on.
-Because name servers perform routine SOA checks to their upstream servers in case of missing a NOTIFY, it is safe to run a LocalRoot server even if it never gets a DNS notification of an update.
-Your server will still ensure it's up to date on a regular basis.
+You can certainly run it in these scenerios, but to get the benefit of the update notifications, you'll need to allow incoming DNS notifies through and to the system that your LocalRoot is running on.
+Because name servers perform routine SOA checks to their upstream servers in case of missing a NOTIFY, it is safe to run a LocalRoot instance even if it never gets a DNS notification of an update.
+Your server will still ensure it's up to date on a regular basis with only a minor delay.

 LocalRoot Project Status